 “Kill me,” Wheeler went on, “and there will be only puppets left without strings.
 They know how to do very few things outside the King’s way.
 Kill me, and let them frantically seek stability in the familiar.
 I know better ways.
 I suggest you go and let me use them.
 Take the gun if you like.
 I’ll have one of my people show you to your friend, and I promise we will help you as much as we can, and then leave you to live or die however you want.”

 “Just kill us now and stop lying,” said Jill angrily.
 “You just don’t want real blood on your carpet.”

 Rose hesitated again.
 It struck her that it had been months—no, well over a year—since she’d heard Jill sound so bold.

 Wheeler asked, “What more can I do to convince you?
-If you’d rather die for something than live for something, I can’t stop you, but I’d rather not die for nothing.”
+If you’d rather die for something than live for something, I can’t stop you, but like my nephew, I’d rather not die for nothing.”

 The ashes of Spade were nearly gone, a low cloud of dust rising in the lamplight.
 Jill had fallen silent, realized the connection.